hackerYM/docker-notebook/README.md

 ## Pull an image or a repository from a registry
 docker pull IMAGE_NAME[:TAG]

-## Log in to a Docker registry & Log out from a Docker registry
+## Log in to a cotainer registry
 docker login
-docker logout

-## Push an image or a repository to a registry -> have to login Docker
+## Push an image or a repository to a registry
 docker push IMAGE_NAME[:TAG]
 ```